bsandmann/p2p-transactions/progress_report.md

 # Progress report

+## 2022-08-23 At the core lies the node
+Work on the white paper and the concept continued, but more slowly than expected.
+Regardless, all of my work time is going into topics that have something directly to do with PRISM and that are advancing my understanding of SSI.
+A significant portion of that is just going into understanding the node, the intricacies of the DID resolution, and all PRISM relevant data on the chain.
+I've already come a long way in this process, writing substantial parts of my own PRISM node that reads and evaluates the blockchain.
+(This way I also already found a few bugs that are existing in the official PRISM node – and that I have reported to IOG).

+Why is this relevant to the proposal?
+Having your own implementation of a node increases the freedom of possibilities to make feature enhancements that are relevant to the proposal.
+So far, the premise has always been: how to implement the idea of a trust network based on PRISM.
+This inevitably led to architectural twists, and constraints.
+With the newfound understanding and the existing technical foundation, this opens up new ways to implement the original proposal more effectively.
+Is this the fastest way to complete the proposal?
+No, but the dissatisfaction of quickly implementing a half-baked solution that then ends up in a drawer is increasing.
+So, I'm going to dig a little deeper into PRISM, finish the PoC of a PRISM compatible node first, then come back to the proposal.
+It is becoming apparent that the proposal will take a little longer to implement, but I doubt that is problematic since the time and funding will go exclusively to PRISM related projects, contributing to the overall development of the ecosystem.

+In return, as a fringe product within 2 weeks, there will also be something to see here again, which has not yet been seen in the PRISM ecosystem.
+So much for the teaser …

 ## 2022-07-27 The three stages of trust
 While the last time (interrupted by the summer vacations) the work was very much about the wallet, the SDK and Catalyst, I continued with the already overdue white paper.
 The central question is how to enable trust between two parties without a central platform.
 A goal that I realize increasingly is actually a step too far.
 It tries to realize something for which some foundations are missing.
 Not that it can't be done, but without those foundations it can only be a PoC and nothing more—and that would be a waste.